-I sincerely appreciate the opportunity to express IEEE-USA's view on S. 612, the Savings Investment Incentive Act of 1991.
+I sincerely appreciate the opportunity to express IEEE-USA's

 The Institute of Electrical and Electronic Engineers, Inc. (IEEE), is a transnational professional/technical society whose membership currently includes more than 320,000 electrical, electronics, and computer engineers in 130 countries throughout the world.
+IEEE's

-IEEE's U.S. Activities Board is responsible for promoting the professional careers and technology policy interests of IEEE's 250,000 U.S. members.
+U.S. Activities Board is responsible for promoting the professional careers and technology policy interests of IEEE's 250,000 U.S. members.